GoogleChrome/developer.chrome.com/site/en/blog/deprecating-unload/index.md

 Enterprises that have software that depends on the `unload` event to function correctly can use the [`ForcePermissionPolicyUnloadDefaultEnabled` policy](https://chromium-review.googlesource.com/c/chromium/src/+/4730081) to prevent the gradual deprecation for devices under their control.
 By enabling this policy, `unload` will continue to default to enabled for all origins.
 A page may still set a stricter policy if it wants.
 Like the Permissions Policy opt-out, this is a tool to mitigate potential breaking changes, but it should not be used indefinitely.

-### Chrome flags and command line options
+### Chrome flags and command line switches

-As well as the enterprise policy, you can disable the deprecation for individual users via the flag: `chrome://flags/#deprecate-unload`.
-Setting this to `disabled` will prevent Chrome from switching the default on `unload` handlers and allow them to continue to fire.
+As well as the enterprise policy, you can disable the deprecation for individual users via the Chrome flags and command lines swtiches:

+Setting `chrome://flags/#deprecate-unload` this to `enabled` will bring forward the deprecation default and prevent `unload` handlers from firing.
 They can still be overridden on a site-by-site basis via Permissions Policy, but will continue to fire by default.

-As well as Chrome flags, these settings [can be controlled by command line options](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-deprecate-unload.md#testing-with-chrome).
+These settings can be also be controlled by [command line switches](https://github.com/fergald/docs/blob/master/explainers/permissions-policy-deprecate-unload.md#testing-with-chrome).

 ### Options comparison